Fake Pay Stubs: A Guide to Protecting Your Rental Community

 If you're still unsure whether you have the correct information or your tenant claims they don't have the documents you want, there are a few more verification methods you might consider.

-People who work a regular, consistent job will have a W-2 form from their employer.
-The income listed should be consistent, short of any commissions or bonuses that raise their base pay.
+• Request a W-2: The income listed on a W-2 should be consistent, short of any commissions or bonuses that raise their base pay.

-Landlords can run a credit check on tenants under the Fair Credit Reporting Act.
-While you don't need the renter's permission, you do need a "permissible purpose," such as verifying information for housing purposes.
+• Run a Credit Check: You can run a credit check under the Fair Credit Reporting Act.
+You will need a "permissible purpose," such as verifying information for housing purposes.

-You can also check the payroll provider’s information.
-For example, an ADP paystub comes from a professional payroll processing company with detailed information about wages, withholding, and benefits.
+• Verify the Legitimacy of the Payroll Company: Check the payroll provider’s information.
+For example, an ADP pay stub comes with detailed information about wages, withholding, and benefits.

 Share this Article